 In each of the examples of long-tail keywords above, I should note that these are actual keywords I discovered quickly using the seoClarity platform.

 (Topic Explorer report showing long-tail keywords along with associated data.)

 Why Focus on Long-Tail Keywords?

 - Long-tail keywords form the majority of search queries today.

 With the rise of voice search and advancements to Google that allow users to search the way we want, we’ve grown accustomed to using custom queries.
 We ask Google questions (sometimes even out loud!), we give the search engine scraps of information about the topic of our search, we specify the object of our search thoroughly … And, you know what?

 - Long-tail keywords are much easier to rank since fewer websites are competing for them.

 Unfortunately, the myth that a brand should focus on its head terms only still prevails among many SEOs.
 All the while longer phrases offer an incredible opportunity to expand their search visibility much quicker.

 Anyone searching for best wireless earbuds for running is, from what we can assume about the buyer, quite deep into the buying journey.
 We cannot be as certain however about a person typing earbuds into the search box.

-Long-Tail Keyword Research: The Process and Tools to Use
+How to Find Long-Tail Keywords: The Process and Tools to Use

 So, how do we begin to determine the best terms for our strategy?
 Marketers and SEOs can find longer search phrases in two ways: